RobRight/ProjectZero/system/source/README.md

 ---

+### Status:
+* all work is focused on 'system.hpp'
+* migrate 'network_trainer.hpp' to 'system.hpp' as general trainer 'mode'
+* domain and agent have worked on their own

 ### File notes:
 * main.cpp : main system run file
 * system.hpp : agent and domain system; manages interation